jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So, when you’re teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel wonderfully inspiring majic, and if you do, ask the rule maker why he doesn’t.
 Perhaps there’s a good reason.
 But keep Sophia in mind.
 Performing majic made her feel good, while following the rules only made her feel safe.
 The Death Star operates by fear.

 And safety is fleeting Stargazer.
 No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
 It always was, and always will be, in our souls.
 It’s how we naturally test our rule book.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
-Yet we celebrate their innovators today because they invented new tools that let us feel and spread majic.
+Yet we celebrate their innovators today because they invented new tools that let us feel and spread majic today.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start, yet she lived a miserable life watching him achieve greatness because she broke the rules.
-Unhappiness is the inevitable punishment to everyone who ignores the joy of learning or helping others learn new tools that's in all our souls.
+Unhappiness is the inevitable punishment to everyone who ignores the joy of learning, or helping others learn, new tools that sits inside in all our souls.

-## Soulful Connections

-I think first dates are amazing.
-Even the generic dinner and movie ones are wondrous.
-Sitting there in your nice sweater, eating a medium steak, sipping water, and across from you is a stem-cell.
-What the fuck?
-Yep I said stem-cell.
-Because he, (or she), could be your Romeo or Juliette.
-In a few days, you might use your soul to prevent even a frown on this stranger's heavenly face.
-Such is the power of romances.

-Watch out though.
-Stem-cells can become anything.
-This date moment might in fact end with a five year divorce with true accusations of infidelity where you eat beans for breakfast, bitters for lunch and dinner, and see your kids once a week; your own offspring thinking you're a stranger because of this demon.
-Such is the power of tragedies.

-In truth, most stories are somewhere in between these two extremes; but that's beside the point.
-The point is every story starts with a connection.
-If human life is a tapestry of stories, both grand and small, we have to understand how we make and keep people connected to their stories.

-It's question of reason.
-A connection is made when a story is on the borderline.
-One that is unexpected enough to be interesting, yet reasonable enough to be understood.
-People, viewers, readers, don't have to be conscious of every element.
-A good story takes a person over.
-That's why we often loose ourselves to a romance or a tragedy.

-So to get someone connected to a story, we must make them happy.
-Easy enough.
-Everyone likes happiness.

-That's easy to know, hard to achieve.
-Your Juliette could think your a loser.
-Your Romeo might be ignoring your text messages.
-The point is we can't make happiness, we can't force a connection.
-Happiness is a magical connection between you, and a person, product, achievement, leader, or society, that forces a person to stay inside a story.

-Happy stories are magical.
-So the question is, are you happy with yours?

-I don't ask because I care--I do by the way-- I ask because it's important.
-Evolution is entirely natural.
-There doesn't need to be a rule book because every lifeform knows the rules.
-Survive or die, and do it any which way you want.
-Yet the Death Star is a rule book, that changes per year, location, and however Darth Blockbuster feels like.
-I think that's why captive animals need cages, they miss the rationality of life with no artificial rule book.

 ## A World Without Majic

 Stargazer, let's recap your mission.
 We have to fight for Techvolution, first and foremost in your head.
 Techvolution says the most important political right and responsibility is to use digital tools to solve your frontline problems without anyone getting in your way.
+The open-source community gives us the ability to make our own products.

 Because humanity isn't perfect, we need to make rules from the ruling philosophy to organize society.
-People with the power to make the rules, sometimes use their power to make-up rules that benefit their self-interest.
-We call this rule book the Death Star because it gets in the way of natural evolution.
+People with the power to make the rules, sometimes use their power to make-up rules that benefit their self-interest, for which we call them Darth Blockbuster, and we call his fake rule book the Death Star because it gets in the way of humanity's natural evolution.

 For the middle-class to prosper once again, we must blow up this Death Star.
-We got a test to find it when we learned majic is the natural yearning to learn and teach how to use new tools and add them to our cyborgology.
-If we feel this majic, we can be sure no rule in its way is just, and therefore it must be the Death Star.
+To find it we learned about majic; which is the natural yearning to learn and teach new tools and add them to our cyborgology.
+If we feel majic, we know no rule in its way is just, and therefore must be part of the Death Star we're out to destroy.

-Therefore the Death Star, and your happiness are inversely related.
-The happy you are, the less of a Death Star there is.
-Your happiness because life with a Death Star is a rational one, like it is for some many lifeforms in Nature.
+Therefore the Death Star and your happiness are opposites.
+The unhappier you are, the less humanity is adapting, and therefore the more of a Death Star there must be around you.
+The happier you are, the less of a Death Star there is, because humanity is evolving.
+Your happiness isn't the flashy products, awards, or recognition, those are cool but only give temporary smiles.
+You happiness is the freedom to adapt.
+Basically life without a Death Star is a rational one, where stresses are practicl problems all lifeforms understand like finding water supplies or shelter.
+With the Death Star life is being forced to do stupid things like commuting two hours to work, or pretend to be interested in a five hour garbage meeting.

-What do we do when we find it?
-Old philosophies say to march, protest, or fight a war.
-We thankfully don't need to do that.
-We can simply use digital tools.
-Because nobody owns them, we can make them as we need, and hence skip the rules and majically connect with the tools we need.

-In short, you since you're on the frontline, your happiness is like a homing beacon for Luke Skywalker's torpedo.

-Let's try to understand the size of this Death Star before we go off fighting it.
+So that's our mission then is to destroy today's Death Star.
+How big do you think it is?

 ## The Size of the Death Star

 The world isn't one big Death Star.
-The filter of a for-profit news program can make it seem like it is.
-Disregard that bullshut.
+That's so important to realize.
+We live in a good time with mostly good things happning.
+Living a rat race and watching infotainment can make it seem like it is.
+Disregard that bullshit.
 There's lots of good news.

-In most of the world, it’s safer to live now than in any other point in human history.
+Think about this, in most of the world, it’s safer to live now than in any other point in human history.
 The amount of us dying violent deaths has consistently decreased.

-Think about this, in the Stone Age, about 10-20% of people died violently, most often by murder.
+That's a big deal.
+In the Stone Age, about 10-20% of people died violently, most often by murder.
 In Rome’s peak civilization it was around 2-5%.
 In the Dark Ages it was above 5%.
 But by the 18th century, when the Industrial Revolution started, it went well under 5%.
 Now, less than 1% of us die violently.
 All those figures are worldwide and include wars.
-Add poverty reduction is similarly down too.
+Poverty reduction is similarly down too.
 In 1990 36% of the world lived in extreme poverty.
 In 2015 it was 9.9%.
-In similar trends, we're eliminating illiteracy, diseases, and hunger throughout the world.
+With similar trends, we're eliminating illiteracy, diseases, and hunger throughout the world because our tools keep getting better.

 More good news.
-Digital tools keep getting more powerful.
+Digital tools keep getting more powerful too.
 Look at microchips, the "brains" of a computer.
 In 1972, we could put 3,000 transistors on a microchip.
 In 2018 we put 10 billion.
 In 46 years, we’ve increase computer power by three million percent.

-That's great fucking news, all indicators of the Life Star we'll get to meet later on.
+These are just a snippet of a mountain of great news so many hard working scientists, craftsman, volunteers fight for every day.
+All this good news are indicators of Techvolution's Life Star we'll get to meet later on--after we deal with Darth Blockbuster's Death Star.

-After we deal with this Death Star.
-It was in the 1970’s Darth Blockbuster showed up.
-Writing contracts nobody can understand, regulations nobody can find, and enforced politically correctness nobody likes.
-Despite a three million perfect increase in computer power, our society has more traffic on our roads, we drive more miles every year, we see our friends and families less and less, we have less trust in government every year, and our carbon emissions are so high the planet is actually burning.
+As we already learned, it was in the 1970’s Darth Blockbuster showed up to keep his tools in power by writing contracts nobody can understand, regulations nobody can find, and enforced politically correctness nobody likes.
+Despite a three million perfect increase in computer power, our society has more traffic on our roads, we work longer hours, cost of living is up, we see our friends and families less, we have less trust in government.
+Overusing these old tools is emitting so much carbon emissions our planet is burning.

 1**GRAPHS**

-But here's the worst trend for our society.
-Currently, the only options for problem solving is voting either red/blue politics.
-As already discussed, these are unable to solve our problems because they can't harness digital tools.
-And that means they each blame each other for their shared failure.
+But here's the worst trend.
+It won't get better because our political ideologies are stuck in a blame fest.
+Red/blue are equally unable to solve our problems because they can't harness digital tools, and instead blame each other for their shared failure.

-They're like a pre-MMA boxer and wrestler, who can't understand all rules apply, and thus they blame the other side for cheating or being ignorant.
-As a quick aside, this is fucking horrible as it chances civil war.
-Perhaps a bit dramatic, but look at the effect of a growing Death Star has on our politics, which no surprise started in 1970 when digital tools hit our economy.
+They're like a pre-MMA boxer or wrestler, who can't understand their ideological rulebook isn't the only game in town, and thus they blame the other side for "cheating" or "being ignorant" instead of embracing the evolution mantra "admit defeat and learn", something they could do with mixed philosophy politics.

 Blue red hatred - Congress
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Since the 1970's red and blue increasingly hate each other.
 Note, the red and blue color code for progressives and conservaties changes in USA, Canada, Austrialia, United Kingdom, but the trend is the same.

+As a quick aside, this is a fucking horrible trend.
+Two halves blaming each other when they're both equally at fault is edging us towards political breakdown and civil war.
+Perhaps a bit dramatic, but what other choices do commited ideologue's have; realize their errors and apologize for the past thirty years of mud-slinging, or dig in their heels and fight it out.

 So, are you happy?
-Our elected represenatives are and aren't happy.
-They're happy to be singing to their choirs but unhappy that the other side is ruining their society.

-Of course we know that's not true.
-If any are still around, red/blue fans have the same problem.
-They're
+We have a world of good news, and some very bad trends.
+Do you feel happy with your daily life Our elected represenatives are happy because they sing to their choirs and blame the other side as things go wrong.
+Darth Blockbuster is happy because a distracted political system let's him protect his tools and power.
+But you're happiness is all that matters.
+You're the one on the frontline.

+I think most middle-class people today are unhappy for the same reason most captive animals run back to Nature when let free.
+They miss the challenges of real life.
+Thus, the size of the Death is related to your own happiness.
+And if middle-class happiness is a indicator of a Death Star, than I'd say it's frickin huge right now.
+From office workers, to teachers, to welders, to bus drivers.

+And again, it's the open-source movement that is making new tools, and showing the rest of us how we can do the same despite the massive rule book telling not to.
+It's time we study this

 # A TECHVOLUTION BATTLE SCENE